sympy/sympy/doc/src/tutorial/matrices.rst

 ------------

 If your matrix operations are failing or evaluating wrong answers, one of the common reasons would be originating from zero testing.
-If some of the  expressions during the evaluation is not properly zero-tested, the undertested zero can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any other higher level functions which relies on the prior procedures.
+If there is any expression during the evaluation process not properly zero-tested, the undertested zero can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any other higher level functions which relies on the prior procedures.